Emergent Topology of Optimal Networks for Synchrony: Results

 As illustrated in Fig.~\ref{fig:computational_graph}, numerical integration can be characterized as a fully differentiable computational graph in which the parameters $\boldsymbol{P}$ determine the adjacency matrix $\boldsymbol{A}$, which governs the oscillator dynamics and yields a scalar synchrony measure for optimization: $\langle r\rangle$.
-We propose to obtain the optimal parameter matrix $\boldsymbol{P}$ that maximizes $\langle r \rangle$ using gradient descent, and the gradients of $\langle r \rangle$ with respect to $P_{ij}$ are obtained using the automatic differentiation capabilities of \textit{PyTorch} and \textit{torchdiffeq} \cite{paszke2017automatic,torchdiffeq} (e.g., as in \cite{ricci2021kuranet}).
-See the Methods Section for further computational details.
+We obtain the optimal parameter matrix $\boldsymbol{P}$ that maximizes $\langle r \rangle$ by following the gradient, and the gradients of $\langle r \rangle$ with respect to $P_{ij}$ are obtained using the automatic differentiation capabilities of \textsc{PyTorch} and \textsc{torchdiffeq} \cite{paszke2017automatic,torchdiffeq} (similar to \cite{ricci2021kuranet}).
+See the Methods section for further computational details.